dustinbrooks60/Canucks-Stats/README.md

 <!-- ROADMAP -->
 ## Roadmap

-Create some nice looking charts to show off the data.
+-Create some nice looking charts to show off the data.

+-Add Corsi stats.

 See the [open issues](https://github.com/dustinbrooks60/Canucks-Stats/issues) for a list of proposed features (and known issues).